The table shows the ages of students in a freshman orientation co... | Channels for Pearson+

 Probability Distribution

 A probability distribution describes how the probabilities are distributed over the values of a random variable.
-In this context, it represents the likelihood of each age occurring among the students in the orientation course.
-The distribution can be visualized using a histogram, where the x-axis represents the ages and the y-axis represents the frequency of students at each age.
+In this context, it represents the likelihood of each age occurring among the students.
+To construct it, you divide the number of students at each age by the total number of students, resulting in a distribution that sums to 1.

 Recommended video: